-Stimulus-dependent preservation and impairments of movements in PD is in accordance with the idea of different functional pathways.
-Dysfunction of the fronto-basal ganglia network might be linked to impaired inhibitory control of action planning and deliberation (Alexander & Cruther, 1990; Aron et al., 2007; Brown et al., 2004; Lalo et al., 2008; Mink, 1996; Wiecki & Frank, 2010).
-Preserved fast visuomotor responses, such as manual interceptions, and visually-guided eye movements might be associated with SC-brainstem loops (Corneil and Munoz, 2014) and the tecto-reticulo-spinal pathway (Gu et al., 2016).
-Preservation of oculomotor function in PD could also be mediated by a direct pathway, bypassing dopaminergic connections through the basal ganglia (Basso, Pokorny, & Liu, 2005) or a hyperdirect pathway linking cortical eye movement areas to the subthalamic nucleus of the basal ganglia (Nambu et al., 2002; Sieger et al., 2013).
-The subthalamic nucleus is involved in pursuit and saccadic eye movement control and is a target area for deep brain stimulation in PD patients (FitzGerald & Antoniades, 2016; Lee et al., 2019).
+Stimulus-dependent preservation and impairments of movements in PD are in accordance with the idea of different functional pathways.
+Dysfunction of the fronto-basal ganglia network might be linked to impaired inhibitory control of action planning and deliberation (Alexander and Crutcher, 1990; Mink, 1996; Brown et al., 2004; Aron et al., 2007; Lalo et al., 2008; Wiecki and Frank, 2010).
+Preserved fast visuomotor responses, such as manual interceptions, and visually guided eye movements might be associated with superior colliculus-brainstem loops (Corneil and Munoz, 2014) and the tecto-reticulo-spinal pathway (Gu et al., 2016).
+Preservation of oculomotor function in PD could also be mediated by a direct pathway, bypassing dopaminergic connections through the basal ganglia (Basso et al., 2005) or a hyperdirect pathway linking cortical eye movement areas to the subthalamic nucleus of the basal ganglia (Nambu et al., 2002; Sieger et al., 2013).
+The subthalamic nucleus is involved in pursuit and saccadic eye movement control and is a target area for deep brain stimulation in PD patients (FitzGerald and Antoniades, 2016; Lee et al., 2019).